pulumi/pulumi-hugo/themes/default/content/blog/kubernetes-architecture-templates/index.md

 ## Start with templates

 We're going to build our entire architecture starting with two templates: Our GKE template and our Helm app template.
+[Learn more about our new architecture templates.](/blog/intro-architecture-templates)

+This will be a bit different than our usual workflow.
+Generally, we here at Pulumi prefer to stand up different stacks for each type of infrastructure (so one project with one or more stacks for the Kubernetes cluster and then one project with one or more stacks for the web application).
+However, in this case, let's explore together what happens if we're want to have it all go up together as one project and stack while keeping the code in different files.

 First, create a new directory to hold all of our project files, and add `app` and `infra` directories inside this root directory.